sonic-net/SONiC/doc/mgmt/SONiC_YANG_Model_Guidelines.md

 #### Strategies for Ensuring Unique and Unambiguous Keys

 1. **Composite Keys with Different Number of Elements**: Utilize composite keys that have a different number of key elements to distinguish lists.

-2. **Different Data Types with Constraints**: Use constraints like length, pattern, or range to make keys of different data types non-overlapping.

-3. **Pattern Constraints**: Implement regular expressions to define specific patterns that keys must match.
+2. **Pattern Constraints**: Implement regular expressions to define specific patterns that keys must match (Only applicable to string datatype).

-4. **Length and Range Constraints**: Limit the length of strings or the range of integers to make them unique.

 #### ABNF
 ```